martinchapman/PRA-Minor-Coursework-2016/README.md

-# Programming Assignments
+# Programming assignments, 2016

-Regular coursework assignments are an essential component of any programming course.
+Aims:

-I always endeavour to create both challenging and engaging assignments for the students I work with.
-I aim to achieve the latter by focussing the assignments around contemporary topics, rather than stylistic topics designed specifically for education
+- Regular coursework assignments to maximise the practical components of a course.

-You can view an example of some of my assignments in this repository, and other examples of my assignments elsewhere on Github.
+- Foster engagement by focussing the assignments around contemporary topics, rather than stylistic topics designed specifically for education.